 It’s the largest component of your credit score, and several missed payments could make an auto lender wary of letting you borrow money.
 Also, commit to paying down your existing debt as aggressively as possible.

-4. Get Your Loan Approval Before Heading to the Dealership
+4. Get a Car Loan Approval Before Heading to the Dealership

 Why?
 Even if you negotiate a price you’re happy with, finance and insurance managers are known for using persuasive sales tactics.
 They try to get you to quickly commit to loan terms and financial product add-ons that may not actually be in your best interest.

-If possible, avoid this entire situation by getting pre-approved for a loan beforehand at a bank or credit union.
+If possible, avoid this entire situation by getting pre-approved for a car loan beforehand at a bank or credit union.
 This is also a great way to determine your budget.
 Shop around at different lenders, both locally and online, to find the best deal.

-When you look for your a lender in advance, you can see what kind of interest rates you qualify for and get an idea of what your monthly payment will be at different price points.
+When you look for a lender in advance, you can see what kind of interest rates you qualify for and get an idea of what your monthly payment will be at different price points.
 This helps you make a smart financial decision over time, rather than being rushed or even bullied at a dealership.